Crown-Commercial-Service/digitalmarketplace-govuk-frontend/README.md

 ## 1. Installing the repo
 After cloning this repository you will need to run `npm install`.
-After npm has successfully installed all packages and dependencies, an npm `postinstall` script will automatically run to clea
+After npm has successfully installed all packages and dependencies, an npm `postinstall` script will automatically run to do the following tasks:

-- Remove `govuk-frontend` from `src` if it exists
+- Removes `govuk-frontend` from `src`(if it exists)
 - Copy `govuk-frontend` from `node_modules` to `src`

 The reason for copying `govuk-frontend` to `src` is to ensure that `src` mirrors what will eventually become `package` and it also helps with import file paths as they would have vary between `src` and `packaged`